-1. Remove the Dec. axis sight hole cover, to complete these steps.
-Examine the polar axis assembly and you will see that the center of the R.A. shaft is hollow.

-2. Azimuth adjustments: Depending upon how accurately you positioned your mount when setting up, you may need to move or turn the entire pier or tripod east or west until Polaris can be seen through the sight hole.
-If Polaris is already in view, you will use the two fine azimuth adjustment knobs, one on each side of the mount, to center it.
+- Remove the Dec. axis sight hole cover, to complete these steps.
+Examine the polar axis assembly and you will see that the center of the R.A. shaft is hollow. - 2.
+Azimuth adjustments: To begin, move or turn the entire pier or tripod east or west until the mount is oriented approximately towards the pole (an imaginary line drawn through the hollow shaft).
+Next, use the two fine azimuth adjustment knobs, one on each side of the mount, to make adjustments.
 You must back off the opposing azimuth knob in order to move the other knob in that direction.